thekaigonzalez/FreeKSD/README.md

 # FreeKSD
-FreeKSD is an interoperable, Modern-day Unix-Shell based application which is based off of the original [Kux System]() Open ./freeKSD to get started.
+FreeKSD is an interoperable, Modern-day Unix-Shell based application which is based off of the original [Kux System]() Open ./KSD to get started after building.

 FreeKSD uses Kux, And Kux Contains